WebAssembly Diversification for Malware Evasion: Background Related Work

 \subsection{Malware Evasion}

-As discussed in the previous section, most work on malware detection for WebAssembly uses machine learning approaches.
-The limitations of learning-based approaches for malware detection have been highlighted \cite{arms}.
-In particular, ML-based detection can be bypassed in so-called malware evasion attempts.
-Malware evasion techniques aim at avoiding malware detection \cite{surveymalware} Potential attackers use a wide range of techniques to achieve evasion.
+Malware evasion techniques aim at avoiding malware detection \cite{surveymalware} Potential attackers use a wide range of techniques to achieve evasion, such as genetic programming \cite{castro2019aimed}.
 With time, the techniques to avoid detection have grown in complexity and sophistication \cite{Aghakhani2020WhenMI}.
 For example, Chua \etal \cite{chua} proposed a framework to automatically obfuscate Android applications' source code using method overloading, opaque predicates, try-catch, and switch statement obfuscation, creating several versions of the same malware.
 Also, machine learning approaches have been used to create evading malware \cite{2021arXiv211111487D}, based on a corpus of pre-existing malware \cite{Bostani2021EvadeDroidAP}.
-While most approaches try to break static malware detectors, more sophisticated techniques avoid dynamic detection, usually involving throttling techniques or dynamic anti-analysis checks \cite{Lu2013WeaknessesID}.
+While most approaches try to break static malware detectors, more sophisticated techniques avoid dynamic detection, usually involving throttling techniques or dynamic anti-analysis checks \cite{Lu2013WeaknessesID, payer2014embracing}.
+Wang proposes the concept of Accrued Malicious Magnitude (AMM) to identify which malware features should be manipulated to maximize the likelihood of evading detection \cite{wang2021exposing}.

-In the context of WebAssembly, malware evasion is largely unexplored.
+In the context of WebAssembly, malware evasion is nearly unexplored.
 Only Romano \etal \cite{romano2022wobfuscator} recently proposed wobfuscator, a code obfuscation technique that transforms JavaScript code into a new JavaScript file and a set of WebAssembly binaries.
-Their technique focuses on JavaScript evasion and not WebAssembly evasion.
+Their technique mostly focuses on JavaScript evasion and not WebAssembly evasion.

 Bhansali \etal \cite{10.1145/3507657.3528560} propose a technique where WebAssembly binaries are transformed while maintaining the functionality with seven different source code obfuscation techniques.
 They evaluate the effectiveness of the techniques against MINOS \cite{minos}.
 They show these transformations can generate malware variants that evade the MINOS classifier.
-Beyond evading MINOS, our work investigates whether one can evade a more robust, state-of-the-art malware detector such as VirusTotal.
-In our work, we also study malware evasion in WebAssembly.
-The key differences are that 1) we do bytecode transformations at the WebAssembly level and 2) we use a strong malware meta-detector in our experiments, see \autoref{method}.